zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/getting-started-b2b/gettingStartedB2B.md

 There are two parties involved in any exchange - your company and an external trading partner.

-In the Oracle Integration UI, the menu, B2B > Host Profile denotes the configuration you need to complete on behalf of your company.
+In the Oracle Integration UI, the **Menu >B2B > Host Profile** denotes the configuration you need to complete on behalf of your company.

 The Host Profile has only B2B Identifiers for you to enter.
 This is where you will enter your company's identity information such as EDI Interchange ID and AS2 Identifier.
 Certain other types of configuration, such as Signing Certificates for your company, etc are entered in Connections, explained later.